Oil Production: FG to withdraw licence of firms with dormant oil fields

 “This objective has taken on greater urgency as global financing for oil and gas projects continues to tighten, making it increasingly difficult for all operators to secure the capital needed to develop these assets.

-“It is no longer acceptable for critical national resources to remain in the hands of companies that lack the technical or financial capacity to optimise them, or worse, those who use such licenses merely as a lever to access scarce capital, only to divert it to unrelated ventures.
+“It is no longer acceptable for critical national resources to remain in the hands of companies that lack the technical or financial capacity to optimize them or worse, those who use such licenses merely as a lever to access scarce capital, only to divert it to unrelated ventures.

 “Our oil and gas industry has witnessed far too many cautionary tales of this nature, and we must now draw a clear line”.